Prometheus Long-term Storage

 The beginning of the query is similar to our simple starter query, and it just narrows down the data to "container_last_seen".

-For reference, the PromQL grouping, if done via by (), below grouping by name.
+For reference, the PromQL grouping done via "by (name)".

 • We can remove all grouping via an empty call to "group()".
-This creates an aggregate base, and columns no longer contain groups, useful for sums totals etc. eg. group by name "group(columns: ["name"])"
+This creates an aggregate base, and columns store raw values not groups, making them useful for sum totals.

-• Or we can define a group like the PromQL, by name.
-Remember from above that "name" is one of the attributes on the metric type, so we will have that as a column. "group()"
+• Or we organise groups by name, akin to PromQL.
+Remember from above that "name" is one of the attributes on the metric type, so we will need that as a column. eg. "group(columns: ["name"])"

 Here is a query without "group()"".